 Back in 2018, Lucas Glover’s wife thought he was a loser.
 Three years later, he’s a PGA Tour champion once again.

-Glover triumphed at this past weekend’s John Deere Classic by two strokes for his first win since 2011.
-It was also the first time Glover found the winner’s circle on Tour since his wife, Krista, was arrested and charged with domestic battery and resisting arrest after attacking him and his mother following a bad golf round.
+Glover triumphed at the 2021 John Deere Classic by two strokes for his first win since 2011.
+It was also the first time Glover found the winner’s circle on Tour since experiencing a familial low point, and the victory allowed him to accomplish the goal of making his kids see him as a champion.

 Lucas Glover wins the John Deere Classic

 Not many eyes were on the John Deere Classic this past weekend.
 The Scottish Open, which was being played at the same time, had far more big names in the field.
 And with the Open Championship just a week away, most of the world’s best golfers skipped the John Deere to prepare for the year’s fourth major.

 But the tournament was still a PGA Tour event, and any win on Tour can be life-changing for lower-level players.